 Bell Canada has served Toronto since 1880, and we’re proud to continue our legacy of communications leadership by bringing the fastest Internet speeds to consumers and businesses across Canada’s largest city.
 Gigabit Fibe is a revolutionary broadband communications service that puts Toronto out front as a world-class Smart City.
 Network leadership has been the bedrock of Bell’s rapid transformation in recent years.
 Bell’s existing high-speed fiber network is already driving fast Fibe TV and broadband Internet growth, and Canada’s largest 4G LTE wireless network is supporting tremendous increases in smartphones and mobile data usage.
 Gigabit Fibe is key to accelerating Bell’s leadership in home and business Internet services, and to supporting widespread access, innovation, and economic benefits for Canadians into the future.

-Part of Bell’s plan to invest $20 billion in its broadband fibre and wireless networks across Canada by the end of 2020, Gigabit Fibe will ultimately be available to 1.1 million homes and businesses across the city.
-Bell will launch Gigabit Fibe in other cities in Ontario, Québec and the Atlantic provinces as soon as this summer in some locations.
+As part of Bell’s plan to invest $20 billion in its broadband fiber and wireless networks across Canada by the end of 2020, Gigabit Fibe will ultimately be available to 1.1 million homes and businesses across the city.
+Bell will launch Gigabit Fibe in other cities in Ontario, Québec, and the Atlantic provinces as soon as this summer in some locations.